PrettyR/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-12. More directories.
-I will write a scipt that creates a directory with certain permissions in the working directory.
+13. Change group.
+I wil write a script that changes the group owner for a file.